18xx introduction

 Replace the

-with a new enum type that has variantsNormal
+boolfield inn18tile::label::PhaseRevenueandn18tile::label::PhaseRevenueVertwith a new enum type that has variantsNormalandEmphasise? -

 - Mark track segments on red (and blue) tiles as terminal?